ghl3/SpontaneousSymmetry/pages/stats/probability.markdown

 p(x) = \int p(x, y) dy
 $$

 Our original pdf, $p(x, y)$, described two random variables, x and y, and one generates them in pairs using this joint distribution.
 The new pdf, $p(x)$, represents the distribution of x if we draw many join values of $(x, y)$ and discard y values to get a list of x values.
+An important thing to note is that one can only "marginalize" the data that a pdf describes; one cannot marginalize away any parameters of a pdf.

 One should not confuse this with a similar Bayesian operation.
-Consider a similar situation where we have a pdf of a single variable x given the parameter $a$:
+Consider the situation where we have a pdf of a single variable x given the parameter $a$:

 $$
 p(x | a) = ...